ikergarcia1996/Easy-Label-Projection/README.md

 >Looking for our manually/automatically projected ABSA/CoNLL dataset?
 See [data/](data/)

-This repository constrains the code to easily project labels from one dataset into another.
-You can automatically generate dataset for languages for which you do not have any labeled data 🥳
+This repository contains the code to easily project labels from one dataset into another.
+You can automatically generate dataset for languages for which you do not have any labelled data 🥳
 We currently support:
 - [mGiza (giza++)](http://www2.statmt.org/moses/giza/GIZA++.html)
 - [Fast Align](https://aclanthology.org/N13-1073.pdf)